Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Data processing

-For the half-hour energy consumption of each truck, we calculated their travel distance (in km) and then converted to energy consumption (kWh) for each half-hour time window, using a second-order, temperature-dependent fuel economy model for U.S. trucks \cite{goodall_feasibility_2024}.
-The hourly temperature data of the mining site is taken from \cite{staffell_using_2016}.
+For each truck's half-hour energy consumption, we calculate its travel distance (in miles) based on the coordination.
+Then, we convert these distances to energy consumption (in kWh) for each half-hour time window.
+We use a second-order, temperature-dependent fuel economy estimation model of U.S. electric trucks while moving \cite{goodall_feasibility_2024}.
+The fitting curve is presented as follows.

+where $y$ is the fuel economy in kWh/mile, and $x$ is the outdoor temperature in F. The hourly temperature data of the mining site is taken from \cite{staffell_using_2016}.
 Fig. \ref{Temperature_FuelEconomy} shows the hourly temperature and the corresponding fuel economy across the year.
+Noted, we converted miles into kilometers in the plot.